keepassxreboot/keepassxc/INSTALL.md

    cmake -DWITH_XC_ALL=ON ..
    make
    ```

+If you have `vcpkg` installed, add `-DCMAKE_TOOLCHAIN_FILE=${VCPKG_ROOT}/scripts/buildsystems/vcpkg.cmake` to the `cmake` command to automatically download and install all required build and runtime dependencies locally to your build directory before compiling KeePassXC.
+Using `vcpkg` is the preferred way to install dependencies on macOS and required on Windows if using the MSVC toolchain.

+For more detailed build instructions for each platform, please refer to the [GitHub wiki](https://github.com/keepassxreboot/keepassxc/wiki/Building-KeePassXC).

-Note: These steps place the compiled KeePassXC binary inside the `./build/src/` directory.
+Note: These steps place the compiled KeePassXC binary inside the `./build/src/` directory (`src/KeePassXC.app/Contents/MacOS` on macOS).

 ## MacOS Build Notes

-If you installed Qt5 via Homebrew, you should be able to compile KeePassXC without any changes.
-If CMake fails to find your Qt installation, you can specify it manually by adding the following parameter:
+If you installed Qt5 via Homebrew and CMake fails to find your Qt installation, you can specify it manually by adding the following parameter:

 `-DCMAKE_PREFIX_PATH=$(brew --prefix qt5)/lib/cmake`

-(or whatever your Qt installation path is)

 When building with ASAN support on macOS, you need to use `export ASAN_OPTIONS=detect_leaks=0` before running the tests (LSAN is no supported on macOS).

 ## Windows Build Notes

-For detailed build steps see the [Windows Build Instructions](https://github.com/keepassxreboot/keepassxc/wiki/Building-KeePassXC#windows).

-If you are using MSVC, you may have to specify your Vcpkg toolchain by adding the following CMake parameter: `-DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake`

 If you are using MSYS2, you have to add ```-G "MSYS Makefiles"``` at the beginning of the cmake command.

 CMake Configuration Options
 ==========================

-## Common Parameters
+## Recommended CMake Build Parameters

 ```
--DCMAKE_INSTALL_PREFIX=$(brew --prefix)
 -DCMAKE_VERBOSE_MAKEFILE=ON
 -DCMAKE_BUILD_TYPE=<RelWithDebInfo/Debug/Release>
 -DWITH_GUI_TESTS=ON
 ```

-## KeePassXC Parameters
+## Additional CMake Parameters

 KeePassXC comes with a variety of build options that can turn on/off features.
 Most notably, we allow you to build the application with all TCP/IP networking code disabled.
 Please note that we still require and link against Qt5's network library in order to use local named pipes on all operating systems.
 Each of these build options are supplied at the time of calling cmake: